david-wei-01001/CSC413-Project/README.md

    Feel free to play around with the hyperparameters.

    The main architecture is borrowed from [Amy Jiang's implementation](https://www.kaggle.com/code/amyjang/monet-cyclegan-tutorial/notebook), and dataset is from [UC Berkeley EECS](https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/)

+ - parse-printout

+   This file is provided to extrace the loss information from console log while training the conditional CycleGAN model.
+Please do some preprocessing to delete irrelevant log and leaving only the two lines sating current Epoch and loss information.
+Then in the first cell, paste and assign variable input to the pre-processed string, and run the code

+ - Metric

+   This file contains all code for calculating the following 3 metrics: Structural Similarity (SSIM), Style Consistency Loss, and Fréchet Inception Distance (FID)

+   To run the code, you have to upload 2 zip files:
+    - NST input output result.zip: the output of NST model
+    - cycleGAN out_image.zip: the output of conditional cycleGAN model

+    The original content images, style1 images, and style2 images should be included in NST input output result.zip.
+And each zip file should also include the four set of outputs: photo_to_monet, monet_to_vangogh, photo_to_vangogh, and vangogh_to_monet.

+    To run the code, you should set the "out_p